stuvusIT/ansible_fusiondirectory/README.md

 ## Requirements

-Debian and an LDAP server needs to be configured and have the following schemas loaded:
+Debian and a LDAP server needs to be configured and have the following schemas loaded:

 ```
 cosine